cometbft/cometbft/docs/references/architecture/tendermint-core/adr-069-flexible-node-initialization.md

 	orchestration framework.

-- Do not proactively provide a system for injecting components/services within a tendtermint node, though make it possible to retrofit this kind of plugability in the future if needed.
+- Do not proactively provide a system for injecting components/services within a tendermint node, though make it possible to retrofit this kind of pluggability in the future if needed.

 - Prioritize implementation of p2p-based statesync reactor to obviate